-Dr. Stephen Weber is a Facial Plastic Surgeon operating in Denver who performs BOTOX treatments regularly.
-Dr. Weber is also National Physician Trainer for Allergan, the company that created BOTOX, Juvederm, Voluma and Kybella among other products.
-Here you will find answers to many of your questions regarding the BOTOX procedure.
+Dr. Stephen Weber is a double board-certified Facial Plastic Surgeon who regularly performs Botox in Denver.
+He is also a National Physician Trainer for Allergan, the company that created BOTOX, Juvederm, Voluma, Vollure, Volbella, Volux and Kybella, among other products.
+Here you will find answers to many of your questions regarding BOTOX treatments.

 Can you have BOTOX injected in several places at the same time?